leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter02/04-Assigning Values.md

 # Assigning Values

+To be successful with the assignment operators, you should be fluent in understanding how the compiler handles numeric promotion and when casting is required.

 ## Assignment Operator

 An assignment operator is a binary operator that modifies, or assigns, the variable on the left side of the operator with the result of the value on the right side of the equation.
 Unlike most other Java operators, the assignment operator is evaluated from right to left.

+    int herd = 1;

+Java will automatically promote from smaller to larger data types, as you saw in the previous section on arithmetic operators, but it will throw a compiler exception if it detects that you are trying to convert from larger to smaller data types without casting.

 ## Casting Values